Shotguns Are Just Better

 - With the release of the Engineer update, the Engineer has acquired the Frontier Justice, a high-tech shotgun that holds "Revenge Crits": when his sentry gun is destroyed, the Engineer gains a number of guaranteed critical hits equal to double his sentry's kill count.
 With 18 damage per crit pellet, the FJ can deal 180 per shot, assuming all pellets hit.
 Even scarier, crits have no damage falloff due to distance, meaning the shot pattern is the only factor for damage dealt.
 The three shell magazine makes it less than useful without them however, so it only qualifies for this trope because of its extremely high guaranteed burst damage (exceeded only by various kinds of headshots).

 - The Engineer received the Widowmaker from the Manno-Technology update, a shotgun that uses metal instead of shotgun shells and regenerates the damage you do as metal.
+It is also a nice shoutout to the TX Widowmaker of Deus Ex: Human Revolution fame

 - And like the Half-Life 2 example above, it's easy to mod the shotguns so that they can either shoot specific patterns, or shoot a virtual wall of pellets that lags the server with every shot.